 The global MRO market is estimated to be about USD 65.99 billion in 2016 and is expected to grow at a CAGR of 6.17% to USD 82.86 billion by the end of 2020 and USD 94.25 billion by 2022.
-The majority share is held by the engine MRO market, followed by the interior maintenance, field maintenance, airframe MRO, components MRO and modifications MRO.
+The majority share is held by the engine MRO market, followed by the interior maintenance, field maintenance, airframe MRO, components maintenance & repair and other modifications.
 Maintenance, repair and overhauls are very critical in the sustenance of an aircraft over time.
 With the growing air traffic, carriers are more inclined towards maintaining the health of their current fleet and going for new aircraft, only if they have no other option, since the costs included in buying a new aircraft are considerably higher than the maintenance of the current fleet.
 Different MROs have introduced improvement processes to enhance efficiency; while several are using new technological systems to gain additional upgrades and prepare for the bigger data requirements of the next-generation aircraft and power plants.

-Most major providers cater only to commercial customers, with a minority offering services to government and defense clients.
 MRO providers can be categorized into in-house, independent third party, airline third-party and original equipment manufacturers (OEMs).
 The shift from in-house to outsourced MRO services is due to the emergence of low-cost carriers, which do not have the capability or the infrastructure; hence, find outsourcing a better option, economically.